 What are the emerging niches within the public health field?

-After earning an online public health degree in Chicago, preparing for the job market involves several strategic steps.
-Start by gaining practical experience through internships or volunteer opportunities with local health organizations like the Chicago Department of Public Health.
-These experiences help develop skills employers value.
-Networking is crucial; attend virtual and local public health events or join professional groups such as the Illinois Public Health Association.
+After earning an online public health degree in Chicago, preparing for the job market involves targeted steps.
+Start by gaining relevant experience through internships or volunteer roles in local public health organizations, such as the Chicago Department of Public Health.
+Practical experience is valued by employers and can strengthen your resume.
+Networking is also essential; attending local public health events or joining professional groups like the Illinois Public Health Association helps connect with potential employers.

 What are the top skills employers look for in public health degree graduates in Chicago?